 Automation and scale, a foundation for efficiency and growth

-The Healthfirst finance organisation automated many banking activities, such as account reconciliations and monthly closings.
+The Healthfirst finance organization automated many banking activities, such as account reconciliations and monthly closings.
 “With Workday, we shaved as many as seven days from our internal monthly closing process,” Barattin says.

 Starosa notes that audits are more efficient.
 “Everything is traceable from inception to completion,” she says.
-“Before this, trying to find an audit trail was labour-intensive and time-consuming.”
+“Before this, trying to find an audit trail was labor-intensive and time-consuming.”

 in annual cost avoidance

 reduction in monthly closings

 improvement in the number of automated key controls